-Membership of the Tibet Network is open to all Tibet related non-governmental organizations with a commitment to non-violence, including Tibetan Associations, Tibetan NGOs, and Tibet Support Groups.
+Tibet Network membership is open to all Tibet related non-governmental organisations with a commitment to non-violence; this includes Tibetan Associations, Tibetan NGOs, and Tibet Support Groups.

 Why become a member of the International Tibet Network?

-Are there Tibetan NGOs that are members of the International Tibet Network?
+Are Tibetan NGOs and Tibetan Associations members of the International Tibet Network?

-Yes, most Tibetan NGOs are member of the Network.
-These include Tibetan Women’s Association, Gu Chu Sum Movement for Tibet and National Democratic Party of Tibet.
-Representatives of Tibetan NGOs are active members of the Network’s Steering Committee.
+Most Tibetan NGOs are members of the Network and a number of representatives of Tibetan NGOs are active members of the Network’s Steering Committee.

 • Membership Form for Tibet Groups [Google Doc]

-If you have any question about anything, please contact Tenzin Jigdal.
+If you have any questions about anything, please contact Tenzin Jigdal.